Mbali Ntuli: DA Federal Leadership Campaign

 Ntuli ran on the idea that she was bringing necessary transformation that would help the DA grow while Steenhuisen was a candidate who was part of the establishment and would maintain the status quo.
 “Do they vote for John, a candidate that is part of the existing establishment and wishes and seems to really maintain the status quo, or do they vote for a candidate that wishes to reimagine what SA could look like?”
 Ntuli asked.

 The Federal Congress, where the leader would be elected, took place on the 31st of October 2020 to the 1st of November 2020.
 On the second day of the federal congress, John Steenhuisen was elected as the new leader.

 Resignation from the DA

 On 17 March 2022, Ntuli announced in a statement that she had resigned from the DA and therefore the KwaZulu-Natal Legislature.
 She dismissed speculation that she was going to join Herman Mashaba's ActionSA or any other party.

+Ground Work Collective

+In 2022, Ntuli founded the Ground Work Collective, an organisation which aims to increase civic participation, particularly amongst the youth.